A Patent Search Tips: Avoid Costly Mistakes

 So, once you’ve decided on your invention and are ready to search out patents, where do you start?
 The sites listed below are good, initial search places where you can search for free.

 Google Patent Search – If it’s searchable, it’s likely that Google searches it.
-This site does not, unfortunately, allow for extremely detailed searches, so it’s better to use as an overall patent search tool.
+This site does not, unfortunately, allow for extremely detailed searches, so it’s better to use it as an overall patent search tool.
 After which you can follow up on one of the other sites.

 Free Patents Online – You can download the patents in a true PDF file, as opposed to images as supplied by the USPTO site, which makes reading them far easier.